Death Classification: Line of Duty Death

 New indictments were returned against eight additional suspects.
 On August 2, 1922, Cornelius Shea’s case was nolle prossed by Judge Taylor.
 On August 19, 1922, Timothy D. Murphy’s case was nolle prossed by Judge Taylor.
 On September 9, 1922, Margaret Hoffert’s case was stricken off the Record by Judge Kavanaugh and Charles “Slim” Duschkowski’s case stricken off the record by Judge Hurley.
 On October 10, 1922, Stanley Bylook’s case was stricken off the record by Judge Hurley.
 On November 25, 1922, Fred Mader and Daniel McCarthy were acquitted by Judge Hebel.
 Also on November 25, 1922, John Miller was found guilty of Officer Clark’s murder and sentenced to 14 years in the Illinois State Penitentiary at Joliet by Judge Hebel.
 On May 26, 1923, Duschkowski’s case was reopened and he was found guilty of Sergeant Lyon’s murder and sentenced life in the Illinois State Penitentiary at Joliet by Judge Hebel.
 Charles “Slim” Duschkowski’s life of crime did not end with his conviction.
 On May 5, 1926, he was part of a prison break that took the life of Illinois Department of Corrections Deputy Warden Peter Klein who was stabbed and beaten to death with a knife and scissors.
 Coincidentally he broke out with another inmate, Charles Shader, who was also sentenced to life for the murder of Park Policeman Harry J. Busse of the South Park Police Department on January 26, 1920.
 He enjoyed his freedom for only a short time before being caught.
 On July 2, 1927, he was hanged for his part in the murder of Warden Klein.

-Sergeant Lyons was waked at his residence located at 211 North Karlov Avenue and his funeral mass was held at St. Mel’s Church located at 4301 West Washington Boulevard.
+Sergeant Lyons was waked at his residence located at 211 North Karlov Avenue.
+His funeral mass was held at St. Mel’s Church located at 4301 West Washington Boulevard.
 He was laid to rest on May 13, 1922 in Mount Carmel Cemetery, 1400 South Wolf Road, Hillside, Illinois.
 His grave is located in Grave 4, Lot 2, Block 18, Section 15.

 Sergeant Terrence Lyons was born on May 22, 1891.